-The analyses reported here were motivated by some analyses (Ludwig et al. 2002) of data specially collected during the Vertical Transport and Mixing experiment (VTMX) in the Salt Lake Valley (Doran et al. 2002), and by the aforementioned work of Stewart et al. (2002), which was directed toward understanding thermally driven, summertime flows in valleys in the Western United States.
-The basic data sets used for analysis came from the MesoWest data archive (Horel et al. 2002) at the University of Utah.
+The analyses reported here were motivated by some analyses (Ludwig et al. 2002) of data specially collected during the Vertical Transport and Mixing Experiment (VTMX) in the Salt Lake Valley (Doran et al. 2002) and by the aforementioned work of Stewart et al. (2002), which was directed toward understanding thermally driven, summertime flows in valleys in the western United States.
+The basic datasets used for analysis came from the MesoWest data archive (Horel et al. 2002) at the University of Utah.
 For one of the examples discussed later, the MesoWest data were augmented with data from the VTMX 2000 campaign.
 The MesoWest archive consolidates information from numerous independently operated mesonets across the western United States.
-The conventional data from the Federal Aviation Administration (FAA), NWS, and Department of Defense (DOD) have been supplemented with data collected via phone modems, internet connections, or radio transmissions from sites in regions that are not otherwise well sampled.
-Data in the MesoWest archive have undergone automated quality control procedures that remove most spurious values.
+The conventional data from the Federal Aviation Administration (FAA), National Weather Service (NWS), and U.S. Department of Defense have been supplemented with data collected with phone modems, Internet connections, or radio transmissions from sites in regions that are not otherwise well sampled.
+Data in the MesoWest archive have undergone automated qualitycontrol procedures that remove most spurious values.

-The MesoWest summer data used here is a subset of the data set used by Stewart et al. (2002) to study thermally driven circulations during the summer months from 1997 through 2000 in four study regions located throughout the western United States.
-Here the study is limited to the area encompassing the Tooele/Rush and Utah/Salt Lake Valleys along the

-Wasatch Front in Utah.
-Summer was chosen for its frequently weak large-scale flows that allow thermal effects to dominate local circulations.
-Fair weather periods with weak winds aloft and clear to partly cloudy skies were identified in 12-h blocks centered on rawinsonde observation times, nominally 1100 and 2300 UTC.
-If data were reported for averaging periods less than an hour, the shorter period values were vector averaged for the full hour.
-Any station with fewer than 50 observations for any hour of the day (over the four years) was not included in the data set that was analyzed.
+The MesoWest summer data used here are a subset of the dataset used by Stewart et al. (2002) to study thermally driven circulations during the summer months from 1997 through 2000 in four study regions located throughout the western United States.
+Here the study is limited to the area encompassing the Tooele-Rush and Utah-Salt Lake Valleys along the Wasatch Front in Utah.
+Summer was chosen for its frequently weak largescale flows that allow thermal effects to dominate local circulations.
+Fair-weather periods with weak winds aloft and clear to partly cloudy skies were identified in 12h blocks centered on rawinsonde observation times, nominally 1100 and 2300 UTC.
+If data were reported for averaging periods of less than 1 h, the shorter-period values were vector averaged for the full hour.
+Any station with fewer than 50 observations for any hour of the day (over the 4 yr) was not included in the dataset that was analyzed.
 This latter criterion eliminated locations such as some smaller airports that closed at night.

 The VTMX data were used somewhat differently from the MesoWest archived data.
-The VTMX program augmented the usual MesoWest stations with wind observations from about 15 locations in the Salt Lake Valley, temperatures at more than 50 others, and very importantly, upper air observations at several locations in the valley.
-As a consequence, it was possible to generate objective wind analyses using the Winds on Critical Streamline Surfaces (WOCSS) methods described by Ludwig et al. (1991).
-Very briefly, the WOCSS analysis defines surfaces on which the flow should take place, given that there is a maximum height to which the kinetic energy of the wind can lift a parcel of air in a stably stratified atmosphere.
+The VTMX program augmented the usual MesoWest stations with wind observations from about 15 locations in the Salt Lake Valley, temperatures at more than 50 others, and, very important, upper-air observations at several locations in the valley.
+As a consequence, it was possible to generate objective wind analyses using the winds on critical streamline surfaces (WOCSS) methods described by Ludwig et al. (1991).
+In brief, the WOCSS analysis defines surfaces on which the flow should take place, given that there is a maximum height to which the kinetic energy of the wind can lift a parcel of air in a stably stratified atmosphere.
 Winds are interpolated to those surfaces, which may intersect the terrain when the atmosphere is very stable.
-Then, the interpolated winds are iteratively adjusted toward two-dimensional non-divergence on the surfaces, thereby forcing flow around terrain obstacles Winds at selected WOCSS analysis grid points formed the data set.
+Then the interpolated winds are iteratively adjusted toward two-dimensional nondivergence on the surfaces, thereby forcing flow around terrain obstacles.
+Winds at selected WOCSS analysis grid points formed the dataset.
 WOCSS grid points near observation sites were chosen, because analyzed values at such points agree well with the nearby observations.
-The objective analyses provided complete data sets from all selected locations for every half hour of the ten VTMX intensive operating periods (IOP); no case was eliminated for want of an observation at one of the sites.
-This is important because the EOF analysis requires the product of the data matrix and its transpose.
-Direct calculation of that product requires the data set to be complete for each case used.
-Although methods do exist for estimating the matrix from incomplete data sets (e.g. Eslinger et al. 1989), they have some drawbacks which we avoided.
+The objective analyses provided complete datasets from all of the selected locations for every half hour of the